(In which I am somehow nostalgic, too.)

 . . . where could he be now this month when leaves were turning into gold and the fragrance of gathered apples was in the wind? . . .
 Under the lampposts the leaves shone like bronze.
 And they rolled on the pavements like the ghost feet of a thousand autumns long dead, long before the boys left for faraway lands without great icy winds and promise of winter early in the air, lands without apple trees, the singing and the gold!

-Amidst the gloominess of the location, the author was expected to speak before an audience regarding the culture of the Philippines, which was now becoming a “lost country”.
-It is when a Filipino farmer, Celestino Fabia, asked about the difference between Filipinas then and now, to which the author responded that though their physical appearance changed, they remain the pure-hearted and nice women like their past counterparts.
-The farmer was pleased with the answer and he invited the author over to his house so he could meet his family.
+Amidst the gloominess of the location, the narrator was expected to speak before an audience regarding the culture of the Philippines, which was now becoming a “lost country”.
+It is when a Filipino farmer, Celestino Fabia, asked about the difference between Filipinas then and now, to which the narrator responded that though their physical appearance changed, they remain the pure-hearted and nice women like their past counterparts.
+The farmer was pleased with the answer and he invited the narrator over to his house so he could meet his family.

 Ruth got busy with the drinks.
 She kept coming in and out of a rear room that must have been the kitchen and soon the table was heavy with food, fried chicken legs and rice, and green peas and corn on the ear.
 Even as we ate, Ruth kept standing, and going to the kitchen for more food.
 Roger ate like a little gentleman.